venajustin/OnlineFoodStore/README.md

 ### Database Setup
 [database/tableinfo.sql](./database/tableinfo.sql) contains sql queries to generate all of the required tables for the OnlineFoodStore site to run.
 If using [XAMPP](https://www.apachefriends.org/) to host your server, Start up the Apache and Mysql services.
 Click on the Admin button for MySQL.
 Create a new database called `onlinefoodstore`.
 In that database, under the SQL tab, paste the entirety of the [tableinfo.sql](./database/tableinfo.sql) file into the box and press GO.
 This should generate all of the needed tables in your database.
+The [populateitems.sql](./database/populateitems.sql) file contains an sql query to add a set of example items to the database.
+You can run this sql to add a set of example items for testing purposes.

 ---